 At the press conference, Wheeler also announced that pedestrian restrictions will be established downtown, requiring individuals to enter the area through one of two law enforcement operated access points — at the intersections of First Street South and Water Street and at Second Street Southeast and Water Street.

 However, Brackney said law enforcement personnel will not be conducting searches of individuals entering the perimeter unless they have reasonable cause to do so.
-Brackney also said that a list of prohibited items will be enforced within the restricted access zone including a that could potentially be used as weapons and other “implements of riot.”
+Brackney also said that a list of prohibited items will be enforced within the restricted access zone including a wide variety of objects that could potentially be used as weapons and other “implements of riot.”

 Due to Virginia state law, the City is unable to prohibit the possession of firearms within the perimeter despite a failed attempt by City Councilors and other officials to add Charlottesville to a list of localities in Virginia which have the legal authority to do so.